 If a facility has emissions that exceeded (or is reasonably likely to exceed) its safeguard baseline for a financial year (a default monitoring period), it may apply for a multi-year monitoring period.
-The monitoring period can be a two or three year period and provides responsible emitters with additional time to reduce the average net emissions from the facility to be below the baseline.
-Average net emissions can be reduced by either reducing actual emissions from the facility, or acquiring and surrendering ACCUs.
+The multi-year monitoring period can be a two or three year period and provides responsible emitters with additional time to reduce average net emissions so that they are at or below the facility’s average baseline for the period.
+Average net emissions can be reduced by either reducing actual emissions from the facility, or by surrendering ACCUs.

 To be eligible for a multi-year monitoring period, a responsible emitter must be able to demonstrate that:

-In addition to the above, a facility will also be ineligible for a multi-year monitoring period if the proposed monitoring period overlaps with an existing multi-year monitoring period, or the responsible emitter is also seeking, or has been granted a
+In addition to the above, a facility will also be ineligible for a multi-year monitoring period if the proposed monitoring period overlaps with an existing multi-year monitoring period.

-To apply for multi-year monitoring period, please complete the multi-year monitoring period application form.
+To apply for a multi-year monitoring period, please complete the multi-year monitoring period application form.

 Applicants are encouraged to contact the Clean Energy Regulator on 1300 553 542 or via email, to discuss their application before submitting it for assessment.